-Type of trust Situation Complying trust Foreign trust Non-complying trust Tax rate for trustee income 39 cents in the dollar unless exceptions apply (see page 16) 39 cents in the dollar (on NZ sourced income) 39 cents in the dollar Taxable distributions Not applicable Accumulated trustee income included, corpus and most capital profits excluded Accumulated trustee income and capital profits included, corpus excluded Tax at beneficiary's normal rates Beneficiary taxed at 45 cents in the dollar Election to be a complying trust Not applicable On becoming a new resident: within 12 months of settlor becoming a New Zealand resident Formerly a complying trust: within time for filing tax return for year in which it ceased to be a complying trust Other trust settled in 1989 or later income years: within time for filing tax return for year of first settlement Disclosure to be made to Inland Revenue Within three months if no trustee is resident at the time of settlement, or all trustees become non-residents Changes to contact trustees or their contact details within 30 days of becoming aware.
-Within three months if no trustee is resident at the time of settlement, or all trustees become non-residents Other information, regardless of whether it was given on registration or in an annual return, would have to be provided in the next annual return at the latest. non-residents
+Type of trust Situation Complying trust Foreign trust Non-complying trust Tax rate for trustee income 39 cents in the dollar unless exceptions apply (see page 15) 39 cents in the dollar (on NZ sourced income) 39 cents in the dollar Taxable distributions Not applicable Accumulated trustee income included, corpus and most capital profits excluded Tax at beneficiary's Accumulated trustee income and capital profits included, corpus excluded Beneficiary taxed at 45 normal rates cents in the dollar Election to be a complying trust Not applicable On becoming a new resident: within 12 months of settlor becoming a New Zealand resident Formerly a complying trust: within time for filing tax return for year in which it ceased to be a complying trust Other trust settled in 1989 or later income years: within time for filing tax return for year of first settlement Disclosure to be made to Inland Revenue Within 3 months if no trustee is resident at the time of settlement, or all trustees become non-residents Changes to contact trustees or their contact details within 30 days of becoming aware.
+Other information, regardless of whether it was given on registration or in an annual return, would have to be provided in the next annual return at the latest.
+Within 3 months if no trustee is resident at the time of settlement, or all trustees become non-residents